bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 To be introduced to the nuances of the Scrum Framework with a structured narrative, read _[Scrum: A Pocket Guide](https://www.amazon.com/gp/product/B08XWQ7DG9/)_.
 The paperback and Kindle versions cost around $16 on Amazon.
 There are more book recommendations at the end of the article.

 If you like the video format, there are Scrum Master preparation courses, like this [Scrum for Beginners course](https://www.udemy.com/course/agile-scrum-for-beginners-scrum-master-certification-preparation/) on Udemy – the regular price is $35 but could be available for under $15 with the promotions Udemy regularly runs.

-[PSM I exam simulator](https://www.udemy.com/course/scrum-master-exam-simulator/) contains 400 exam-like questions and costs $20 or less with a promotional discount.

 If you have the funds, taking a training course by a Professional Scrum Trainer would be very beneficial.
 PSM I 2-day training sessions on Scrum.org start at around $1000, with a free exam attempt included in the price.
 Training is available in different languages.